VSchool/custom-hook-workshop/README.md

 ## Introduction

 Custom hooks are a powerful feature in React that allow you to extract and reuse stateful logic across multiple components.
-This guide provides an overview of custom hooks, their benefits, and best practices for creating them in your React projects using Visual Studio Code (VSCode).
+This guide provides an overview of custom hooks, their benefits, and best practices for creating them in your React projects.

 ## What are Custom Hooks?